Continental (food brand)

 Continental is a manufacturer of side dishes and recipe bases (including packs of dried pasta and sauces).
 The company is based in Australia, and is a subsidiary of Unilever.
+Its Global sister brand is Knorr.

 Information

 The Continental manufacturer has been in business for over 50 years now.
 The Continental website includes recipes and cooking ideas for people to try at home while using their products.
-The head chef at Continental is Julianne Lever.
-The other chefs include Julie Baylis, Kelly Cruickshanks, John Doyle, and Luigi Carola.